 CEGUI has relatively few required dependencies (currently only glm) and many optional dependencies.
 The fact that it supports many different rendering libraries and engines, many different image loaders/codecs (with pass through options) and many different xml parsers is a good thing and only an uninformed person would tell you otherwise.

 If CMake tells you that something was not found, you shall not panic ;) !
 Most probably it's a harmless message.
-You should only worry if a dependency you know you need is not found or if no dependencies are found at all.
-In the latter case, on Windows and Mac OS X, you probably did not put the "dependencies" folder (including the dependencies compiled in Debug/Release/whatever-else-you-need) into the folder containing all CEGUI files and folders.
-You can also specify another folder in CMake using the variable CMAKE_PREFIX_PATH.
+You should only worry if not a single dependency was found.
+On Windows and Mac OS X, you should however make sure you placed the dependency folder correctly before running Cmake.

-In general CEGUI is very fast and can easily compete with other GUI libraries in speed (especially Flash-based ones, since they do not access OpenGL or Direct3D directly).
-While no complex library out there will ever be perfectly optimised, CEGUI can be considered highly performant.
-This is true for the computations done on the CPU as well as those on the GPU.
+While no complex library out there will ever be perfectly optimised, CEGUI is still to be considered highly performant.
+CEGUI can easily compete with other GUI libraries in speed.
+This is true for the computations done on the CPU as well as those on the GPU and the resulting rendering speed.
 It still runs optimally when hundreds of windows are opened and rendered at the same time.

+We expect CEGUI to perform very well, and in a lot of cases faster than other libraries.
+This is epecially true for GUI libraries and toolkits that depend on Flash or similar techniques for rendering and do not access OpenGL or Direct3D directly.
 Most of our samples, if started in Release mode, will render at speeds above 3000 frames per second on a modern CPU and GPU.
-As an additional note for some people who liked to cite dubious benchmarks regarding such speed comparisons: benchmarks are situation-dependent and could easily misrepresent a library's actual speed by wrong, inefficient or unusual usage.
-If used correctly and inside the bounds of expected usage, CEGUI performs extremely well.
+As an additional note for people who like to cite or look at benchmarks, we want you to keep in mind that benchmarks are often very situation-dependent and could easily misrepresent a library's actual speed by wrong or unusual usage.